ruuda/blog/posts/2014-08-18-writing-a-path-tracer-in-rust-part-4-tracing-rays.md

 It works, but the compiler does not prevent you from creating an invalid object that contains no material, or both a reflective and emissive material.
 It could be improved a bit by using a tagged union, but for this simple case, two pointers suffice.
-Also, it would be more idiomatic to use a unique_ptr or shared_ptr instead of the raw pointers nowadays.
+Nowadays it would be more idiomatic to use a `unique_ptr` or `shared_ptr` instead of the raw pointers.
+I would like to update that some day.
 In Rust, valid objects can be enforced statically:

 ```rust